Loss aversion and the welfare ranking of policy interventions: Inferring loss aversion-sensitive dominance

 \subsubsection{Limiting distributions}

 We wish to establish the limiting distributions of $V_{jn}$ and $W_{jn}$, for $j\in\{1,2\}$, under the null hypothesis $H_0: F_A \succeq_{LASD} F_B$.
 Two challenges arise when considering these test statistics.
 First, the form of the null hypothesis as a functional inequality to be tested uniformly over $\calX$ is a source of irregularity.
-The assumption that the distribution $P$ satisfies the null hypothesis $F_A \succeq_{LASD} F_B$ implies that the asymptotic distributions of $W_j$ and $V_j$ depend on features of $P$.
+Let the joint probability distribution of $(X_A, X_B)$ be denoted by $P$.
+Because the null hypothesis, $F_A \succeq_{LASD} F_B$, is a functional weak inequality the asymptotic distributions of the test statistics $V_j$ and $W_j$ may depend on features of $P$.
 This is referred to as \emph{non-uniformity in $P$} in \citep{LintonSongWhang10, AndrewsShi13}, and requires attention when resampling.

 Second, due to the pointwise maximum function in its definition, $T_1$ is too irregular as a map from the data to the space of bounded functions to establish a limiting distribution for the empirical process $\sqrt{n}(T_1(\bbF_n) - T_1(F))$ using conventional statistical techniques.
-In contrast, $T_2$ is a linear map of $F$, which implies that $\sqrt{n}(T_2(\bbF_n) - T_2(F))$ has a well-behaved limiting distribution in $(\ell^\infty(\R_+))^2$.
+In contrast, $T_2$ is a linear map of $F$, which implies that $\sqrt{n}(T_2(\bbF_n) - T_2(F))$ has a well-behaved limiting distribution in $(\ell^\infty(\R_+))^2$.\footnote{The issues of a general lack of differentiability of functions arrived at by marginal optimization and a solution for inference based on directly characterizing the behavior of test statistics applied to such functions are studied in more generality in~\citet{FirpoGalvaoParker21}.
+However, we highlight that the tests described here are extensions of the results of that paper and are specifically tailored to this application.}

 Despite the above challenges, we show that $V_{jn}$ and $W_{jn}$ (for $j \in \{1, 2\}$) have well-behaved asymptotic distributions, and furthermore, that the limiting random variables satisfy $V_1 \sim V_2$ and $W_1 \sim W_2$.
 This is an important result because it is the foundation for applying bootstrap techniques for inference.
 Before stating the formal assumptions and asymptotic properties of the tests, we discuss the two difficulties mentioned above in more detail.